xaoseric/2.0-Hosts/README.md

 To contribute to this list, please open a pull request with an edit against the `hosts.md` file ensuring that the company names are kept in alphabetical order.

-Please try to keep the list to shared hosting companies rather than VPS or dedicated server providers where users can usually install and PHP version they wish.
+Please try to keep the list to shared hosting companies rather than VPS or dedicated server providers where users can usually install any PHP version they wish.